A function is a reusable sequence of statements designed to do a particular job. Functions you write yourself are called user-defined functions.

 Practice DRY programming -- “don’t repeat yourself”.
 Make use of variables and functions to remove redundant code.

 Functions with a return type of void do not return a value to the caller.
 A function that does not return a value is called a void function or non-value returning function.
 Void functions can’t be called where a value is required.

 A return statement that is not the last statement in a function is called a early return.
 Such a statement causes the function to return to the caller immediately.

 A function parameter is a variable used in a function where the value is provided by the caller of the function.
 An argument is the specific value passed from the caller to the function.
 When an argument is copied into the parameter, this is called pass by value.

 Function parameters and variables defined inside the function body are called local variables.
 The time in which a variable exists is called its lifetime.
 Variables are created and destroyed at runtime, which is when the program is running.
 A variable’s scope determines where it can be accessed.
 When a variable can be accessed, we say it is in scope.
 When it can not be accessed, we say it is out of scope.
 Scope is a compile-time property, meaning it is enforced at compile time.

 Whitespace refers to characters used for formatting purposes.
 In C++, this includes spaces, tabs, and newlines.

 A forward declaration allows us to tell the compiler about the existence of an identifier before actually defining the identifier.
-To write a forward declaration for a function, we use a function prototype, which includes the function’s return type, name, and parameters, but no function body.
+To write a forward declaration for a function, we use a function prototype, which includes the function’s return type, name, and parameters, but no function body, followed by a semicolon.

 A definition actually implements (for functions and types) or instantiates (for variables) an identifier.
 A declaration is a statement that tells the compiler about the existence of the identifier.
 In C++, all definitions serve as declarations.
 Pure declarations are declarations that are not also definitions (such as function prototypes).